THE WHITE COLLAR DEFENSE AND COMPLIANCE GROUP

 Suppose you or your organization is involved in a matter that may result in accusations related to money laundering, the structuring of financial transactions to avoid legal reporting requirements, or any other crime related to investment or banking transactions.
 In that case, you should consult an experienced attorney as soon as possible.
 Crisp and Associates has a team of experienced attorneys with the skills necessary to defend your rights.

-Our attorneys are former government attorneys, prosecutors, and regulators who have conducted or overseen hundreds of investigations and have the background and experience to respond effectively to any government investigation, criminal or administrative subpoena, search warrant, or grand jury investigation.
+Our attorneys are former government attorneys, prosecutors, and regulators who have conducted or overseen hundreds of investigations.
+They possess the background and experience to respond effectively to any government investigation, including criminal or administrative subpoenas, search warrants, or grand jury investigations.
 With experience at the highest echelons of the federal government and in business, we pride ourselves on our innovative approaches to tackling, digesting, and understanding the unique problems of every business operation.
-We work efficiently and discretely, familiarizing ourselves with the issues, the players, and most importantly, the internal work structure so they can minimize, to the extent possible, the impact on the daily operations of the client’s business.
+We work efficiently and discreetly, familiarizing ourselves with the issues, the players, and, most importantly, the internal work structure, so that we can minimize, to the extent possible, the impact on the client’s daily business operations.

 Ultimately, Crisp & Associates aims to provide world-class advice, counsel, and assistance so that Pennsylvania businesses do not face government regulators bent on punishing “wrongdoers.”